techfromsage/bootstrap-theme/README.md

 ### Optimizing CSS

 Before you start to use tools that remove Bootstrap styling like [PurgeCSS](#purgecss), you can make some broad optimizations by only including the stylesheets you think you'll need.

-Look to the `scss/starter.scss` file for your two options of including all of Bootstrap, or a subset of our styles and components.

 ### Optimizing JS